MAKE AN APPOINTMENT NOW (916) 341 0575

 There are many ways to provide emotional, social, and psychological care.
 One way to support people wanting to come out to their family and friends is by counseling.
 Coming out to others as Gender Expansive can be difficult if your family or peers have never shown support for the 2SLGBTQIA+ community.
 For your inner circle to have a better understanding of what Gender Expansive people go through, counseling can be a good way to mediate and help break down barriers.
 It can help those willing to support you learn new tools to continue that support and be good allies.
 With the internet being as big and informative as it is now, there are so many resources at your fingertips as well!
 Find and share them.
 There are also huge online communities through apps like Discord where it’s easy for people to find one another and create safe spaces.
 A different way to support the community is looking to social or physical transition, is by helping them find a speech therapist.
 Speech therapy can help a person match their vocal characteristics to their gender identity.
 These are all great ways to support a person coming into themselves and coming out to community.
 However, the best support will always be to tell them you love them no matter what.
 Show up for them and show your support through acts of kindness, being there for the good times, but especially the tough and turbulent times.
 Be their go-to person and create a real-life safe bubble where they aren’t afraid to be themselves.

 The Native community recognizes and honors LGBTQ people as “Two Spirit,” and it is part of SNAHC’s tradition to be a welcoming environment for all sexual orientations and gender identities.
 SNAHC provides excellent, comprehensive health care for transgender patients at all stages of transition.
-SNAHC realizes that the total care of the transgender patient is not dependent upon just good medical care, but the need to create a “safe harbor” by creating an understanding and welcoming environment.
-As a member of our Health Home, you will receive primary care and hormone therapy services from your primary care provider, along with easy access to Dental, Behavioral Health, and Vision services with culturally competent and sensitive provider teams.
-Our provider support teams can also help transgender patients access advocacy services and help prepare, support, and transition patients into surgery resources.
+SNAHC realizes that the total care of gender-expansive patients is not dependent upon just good medical care, but the need to create a “safe harbor” by creating an understanding and welcoming environment.
+As a member of our Health Home, you will receive primary care from your provider, along with easy access to Dental, Behavioral Health, and Vision services with culturally competent and sensitive teams.
+For transgender patients, our support teams can assist in accessing advocacy services, and provide support and preparation for those seeking hormone therapy or surgery resources.
 Call (916) 341-0575 to schedule an appointment with your primary care provider.

 Sacramento Native American Health Center is a non-profit 501(c)(3) Federally Qualified Health Center committed to continue and share the legacy of a healthy American Indian / Alaska Native community based on cultural values delivered through a traditional, innovative and accessible patient-centered health home.
 SNAHC offers primary care, oral health, behavioral health, specialty, and supportive services in Midtown and South Sacramento plus a school-based health center.
 We are open to all, and all are welcome.
 For more information on SNAHC, visit www.snahc.org or call 916-341-0575 for an appointment.